libxengine/XEngine_Storage/README.en.md

 3.  complie
 4.  install
 5.  run
 6.  use curl or postman test upload and download

-## api list
-POST Method used as api server
-it is used as manage service.api format use to url,such as:POST /api/query/file
-The three-segment format is fixed,first api is a fixed,second api of query is a type,third api of file is a name
-support api list reference:apilist.txt

 ## second pass
 The Second pass is not realized by the server, it is by the client